The Basics of Human Communications

 In case of any disruptions in any of the messages, it is important to repeat the complete message/ seek a clarification, instead of assuming.
 It is always a good idea to keep distractions to a minimum during the communication process, and keep the focus on the communications only.
 Also, it is a good idea to summarise the important part of the communications at the end of the process, and also to test the understanding of the other participant.
 Choice of words in communications on the telephone or intercom has significant implications, and thus should be chosen with great care.

-Effective communications implies the transfer of information from the sender to the receiver and should lead to the same meaning being shared by each of them, at the completion of the transaction(s).
+Effective communications implies the transfer of information, ideas, thoughts, emotions, etc from the sender to the receiver and should lead to the same meaning being shared by each of them, at the completion of the transaction(s).
 Communications involves both verbal and non verbal transmission of information.
-The importance of words keeps varying based on the mode of communications; it is least in face to face communications but highest in written communications.
+The importance of words keeps varying based on the mode of communications; words are relatively less important in face to face communications but are most important in written communications.
 This is an important fact that needs to be effectively made use of while communicating with other human beings.